 - And more!

-Virtual Assistant (VA for short) is an awesome online job for anyone interested in online business.
+Virtual Assistant (VA for short) is an awesome work-from-home job for anyone interested in online business.

 A VA is someone who offers online services to support bloggers, entrepreneurs or small businesses.
 Some of the many different services offered by VAs include: